A Cryptoeconomic Traffic Analysis of Bitcoin's Lightning Network: Conclusion

 \subsection{Acknowledgements}

-We are grateful to Antoine Le Calvez (Coinmetrics) and Altangent Labs for kindly providing us their edge stream data and daily graph snapshots.
-We are thankful to Domokos M. Kelen and Rene Pickhardt for insightful discussions. \fi
+To Antoine Le Calvez (Coinmetrics) and Altangent Labs for kindly providing us their edge stream data and daily graph snapshots.
+To Domokos M. Kelen and Rene Pickhardt for insightful discussions.
+To our reviewers, Christian Decker, Cyril Grunspan and to our anonymous reviewer for their invaluable comments.
+Support from Project 2018-1.2.1-NKP-00008: Exploring the Mathematical Foundations of Artificial Intelligence and the “Big Data—--Momentum” grant of the Hungarian Academy of Sciences. \fi